 Health Care Reform Information

-With the passage of the Patient Protection and Affordable Care Act, also known as health care reform, there will be many changes to consumers' health insurance policies.
-Both individual and group policies will be changing over the next few years as provisions of reform are implemented.
+The Patient Protection and Affordable Care Act, also known as health care reform, brings about many changes to consumers’ health insurance policies.
+Both individual and group plans are affected by the new law.

 The Health Care Reform Information Center will help you understand changes and new protections that you will see with your policy.
 This consumer-friendly guide will help explain and simplify the complexities of health care reform.